mick001/qanalyst/README.md

 ## Qanalyst
 An R package for building and visualizing quality control charts.
-Depends also on a package not on CRAN at the moment, [chartconstants](https://github.com/mick001/chartconstants).
+Depends also on a package not on CRAN at the moment but available on my Github: [chartconstants](https://github.com/mick001/chartconstants).

 Please note that the package is currently under development so it probably is buggy and the documentation is still in progress.

+Requires:
+- dplyr (>= 0.3.0.2)
+- lazyeval
+- ggplot2

 So far the implemented functions include: